artkonekt/acl/README.md

 The original author of this package is Spatie, a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all their open source projects [on their website](https://spatie.be/opensource).

-## Postcardware

-You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment Spatie will highly appreciate you send them a postcard from your hometown, mentioning which of their package(s) you are using.

-Their address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.

-All received postcards are published [on spatie.be](https://spatie.be/en/opensource/postcards).

 ## Installation